+She spent 3 stressful weeks in and out of hospital in Ireland while doctors monitored the fetal heartbeat.
 She began to develop painful symptoms of septicemia, and even though abortion is legal in Ireland when a woman’s life is at imminent risk, the hospital refused to treat her.
-She had to travel to England for a termination with her husband.
+She had to travel to Liverpool for a termination and became very sick enroute.
 When examined by a British consultant: “He put the jelly on my stomach for the scan.
 He was pretty angry when he examined me.
 He turned and said, ‘Your waters are completely gone.
-How have the Irish sent you over to us in this state?’
-I spent months and months after I returned from Liverpool trying to piece my life back together.
-I was severely traumatised and was in a constant state of panic.
-There was a time when I thought I would never get back to feeling normal again.”
+How have the Irish sent you over to us in this state?'”
+She was given medication to treat septicaemia and spent 36 hours in labour.
+“It was extremely painful, and the most terrifying experience I’ll ever go through.”
+She spent many months in a severely traumatised state, trying to piece her life back together.

 Savita Halappanavar, a 31-year-old dentist, died on October 28, 2012 at University Hospital Galway in Ireland of sepsis after she miscarried at 17 weeks.
 She was denied a termination due to Irish law giving “equal” rights to fetuses and pregnant women, but inadequate care and comments by the health professionals indicate that religious beliefs against abortion may have also been a factor.